-Parents are always welcome to visit and observe their child at any time at the Orange County Church of Christ Child Care Center.
+Parents are always welcome to visit and observe their child at any time at the Shining Stars Christian Preschool.
 We believe parents are the most significant adults in a child’s life.
 Participation in the Center’s activities is encouraged.
 It is our goal to partner with you in guiding the development of your child.

 There are several areas in the Center for parents to find information about our programs and special events.
 Please be sure to check the Parent Information Board located outside the Director’s office and in each classroom.
 Feel free to discuss any questions or problems you have concerning your child, whether at home or at school, with the teachers and Director at any time.

 You are required to physically sign your child in and out of the Preschool each day.
 This record is proof that your child is on site and is used in emergency situations.
 If a child is to be picked up by someone other than a legal guardian, prior written notification is required.

 As legal guardian, you should provide the Center with at least two names of persons authorized to pick-up your child in case of illness, emergency, or if you are not able to do so.
 A photo I.D. is required for anyone picking up a child.